Frequently Asked Questions

 We not only see children, we love children!
 Dr. Stofer is the proud father of two young boys, Harrison and Jacob.
 Our entire team would be honored to help your kiddos establish a solid foundation for optimal oral health and a lifetime of healthy smiles.
 Usually we begin seeing children around ages 3-4.
 If you have any concerns prior to age 3, don't hesitate to give us a call .
 We can help!
 One way we help children ward off tooth decay is by applying dental sealants to back teeth.
 Call to schedule a visit for your kids today.
 We can't wait to see them smile!

 If you're a current patient, we're always available to help you.
 Simply call our main number and follow the instructions to contact us after hours.
 If you have not visited us before, we suggest you go to your local emergency room for emergency care.
 Some situations can be handled temporarily until our office opens.
 For instance, if a temporary crown falls out, you can use toothpaste as an adhesive until you get to our office the following day.
 Should you or your child knock a tooth out, put it in a glass of milk, then see us as soon as possible – and bring the tooth!

 I don't like seeing the dentist.
 What do you recommend?

 If your anxiety is mild, you may be surprised how comfortable you feel in our office.
 Our inviting, caring team will help you relax, and we are all happy to answer questions.
-However, if you are one of the many people who avoid the dentist out of fear or anxiety, Dr. Stofer or Dr. Hemphill may recommend oral conscious sedation, IV sedation or nitrous oxide, otherwise known as, laughing gas.
+However, if you are one of the many people who avoid the dentist out of fear or anxiety, Dr. Stofer may recommend oral conscious sedation, intravenous (IV) sedation, or nitrous oxide, otherwise known as, laughing gas.
 You can get the dental work you need with complete peace of mind.
 Just give us a call to learn more, or read the material about sedation provided in our patient library.

 My gums bleed after I brush.
 Should I be worried?